Josuto/monguito/README.md

 Finally, this function specifies an optional `userId` argument to enable user audit data handling (read [this section](#built-in-audit-data-support) for further details).

+### `saveAll`

+Persists the given list of entities by either inserting or updating them and returns the persisted entities.
+As with the `save` operation, `saveAll` inserts or updates each entity of the list based on the existence of the `id` field.

+> [!WARNING]
+> This operation is only guaranteed to be atomic when executed against a MongoDB cluster.

 ### `deleteById`

-Deletes an entity matching the given `id` if it exists.
+Deletes an entity which `id` field value that matches the given `id`.
 When it does, the function returns `true`.
 Otherwise, it returns `false`.

+### `deleteAll`

+Deletes all the entities that match the MongoDB query specified within the `options` parameter.
+This operation returns the total amount of deleted entities.

+> [!WARNING]
+> This operation is only guaranteed to be atomic when executed against a MongoDB cluster.

 # Examples